+Object

-2.1.1.1 ObjectBFO rests on the presupposition that at multiple micro-, meso- and macroscopic scales reality exhibits certain stable, spatially separated or separable material units, combined or combinable into aggregates of various sorts (for example organisms into what are called ‘populations’).
+note(object)[BFO rests on the presupposition that at multiple micro-, meso- and macroscopic scales reality exhibits certain stable, spatially separated or separable material units, combined or combinable into aggregates of various sorts (for example organisms into what are called ‘populations’).
 Such units play a central role in almost all domains of natural science from particle physics to cosmology.
 Many scientific laws govern the units in question, employing general terms (such as ‘molecule’ or ‘planet’) referring to the types and subtypes of units, and also to the types and subtypes of the processes through which such units develop and interact.
 The division of reality into such natural units is at the heart of biological science, as also is the fact that these units may form higher-level units (as cells form multicellular organisms) and that they may also form aggregates of units, for example as cells form portions of tissue and organs form families, herds, breeds, species, and so on.

 At the same time, the division of certain portions of reality into engineered units (manufactured artifacts) is the basis of modern industrial technology, which rests on the distributed mass production of engineered parts through division of labor and on their assembly into larger, compound units such as cars and laptops.
-The division of portions of reality into units is one starting point for the phenomenon of counting.
+The division of portions of reality into units is one starting point for the phenomenon of counting.]

-Examples of units of special importance for the purposes of natural science include: atom, molecule, organelle, cell, organism, grain of sand, planet, star.
-These material entities are candidate examples of what are called ‘objects’ in BFO 2.0.
-Such units are sometimes referred to as ‘grains’ [74], and are associated with specific ‘levels of granularity’ in what is seen as a layered structure of reality, with units at lower and more fine-grained levels being combined as parts into grains at higher, coarse-grained levels.
-Our proposals here are consistent with but are formulated independently of such granularity considerations.
+Examples of units of special importance for the purposes of natural science include: example(object)[atom\, molecule\, organelle\, cell\, organism\, grain of sand\, planet\, star].
+These material entities are candidate examples of what are called note(object)[‘objects’ /*in BFO 2.0.
+Such units */are sometimes referred to as ‘grains’ [74], and are associated with specific ‘levels of granularity’ in what is seen as a layered structure of reality, with units at lower and more fine-grained levels being combined as parts into grains at higher, coarse-grained levels.
+Our proposals here are consistent with but are formulated independently of such granularity considerations.]

-Elucidation of ‘object’

 In the following we document a set of conditions to be used when deciding whether entities of a given type should be represented as objects in the BFO sense.
 It is provided as precursor to a formal theory (of qualitative mereotopology [5, 22, 36, 37, 39]) of BFO:object.

-In what follows we consider three candidate groups of examples of objects in the BFO sense, namely:
+We consider three candidate groups of examples of objects in the BFO sense, namely:

 organisms, cells and potentially also biological entities of certain other sorts, including organs

 portions of solid matter such as rocks and lumps of iron

+engineered artifacts such as watches and cars.

+Causal unity

-engineered artifacts such as watches and cars.Material entities under all of these headings are all causally relatively isolated entities in Ingarden’s sense [47, 13].
+Material entities under all of these headings are all causally relatively isolated entities in Ingarden’s sense [47, 13].
 This means that they are both structured through a certain type of causal unity and maximal relative to this type of causal unity.

 We first characterize causal unity in general; we then distinguish three types of causal unity corresponding to the three candidate families of BFO:objects (cells and organisms, solid portions of matter, machines and other engineered artifacts) listed above.
 We then describe what it is for an entity to be maximal relative to one or other of these types, and formulate in these terms an elucidation of ‘object’.
 Where smaller units form the low-level parts of such causally structured units, such units will typically survive the loss of causal unity, for example as occurs during phase transitions from solid to liquid to gas.)

-To say that a is causally unified means:
+note(object)[To say that b is causally unified means: